 This guide is designed to prepare you to deploy to culturally complex environments and achieve mission objectives.
-The fundamental information contained within will help you understand the cultural dimension of your assigned location and gain skills necessary for success.
+The information contained within fundamental will understand the cultural dimension of your assigned location and gain skills necessary for success.

 The guide consists of two parts: